Capabilities

 - When does it make sense to outsource accounting instead of hiring internally?

 Outsourcing makes sense when you need reliable financials and discipline without the overhead of building and managing a full team.
-Many companies reach a point where complexity increases faster than headcount should—outsourcing provides immediate structure and scalability.
+Many companies reach a point where complexity increases faster than competent headcounts are capable of—outsourcing provides immediate structure, additional capabilities and scalability.

-- How involved is your team in the day-to-day work?
+- How involved is the Buxbaum team in the day-to-day work?

 We don’t operate at arm’s length.
-Our team is embedded in your workflows, owning core processes like AP/AR, close, and reporting while maintaining senior oversight to ensure accuracy and consistency.
+Our team is embedded in your workflows, owning core processes like AP/AR/Payroll, the monthly close, daily and weekly reporting, forecasting, analytics, and operational restructuring.

 - Will outsourced accounting still work if my business is growing or changing quickly?

 Yes.
-Our model is designed to flex as volume, complexity, or priorities change—whether that’s growth, new entities, system upgrades, or preparing for outside scrutiny.
+Our model is designed to flex as volume, complexity, or priorities change, whether that’s growth, system upgrades, or preparing for a transaction.

-- How does outsourced accounting support future financing or a sale?
+- How does outsourced accounting support future capital raises or a sale?

 M&A Advisory